TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Study in Denmark, the official government site.

-Ariel Bloomer, after her studies in Denmark, taught for a year in Bulgaria as part of the Fulbright Program.
-She graduated from Scripps College in 2012 with a major in creative writing and minors in European studies and religious studies.
-She now lives in her hometown of Portland, Oregon where she works at Powell’s Books.
+After her studies in Denmark, Ariel Bloomer taught for a year in Bulgaria as part of the Fulbright Program.
+She graduated from Scripps College in 2012 with a major in creative writing and minors in European and religious studies.
+She now lives in her hometown of Portland, Oregon, where she works at Powell’s Books.

 Related Topics